Red Hat Ansible

 Ansible playbook against such a system, you’ll get an error about “sudo: sorry, you must have a tty to run sudo”:

 While it’s possible to just disable this default option altogether:

-I strongly recommend you not do this – it’s a security setting that one day will serve you well.
+I strongly recommend you *NOT do this – it’s a security setting that one day will result in an issue.

 That’s why I suggest the next best thing: let’s disable this setting for just the users for